firecracker-microvm/firecracker-go-sdk/README.md

 * Only up to 2 DNS nameservers can be configured within the VM internally.
   * If a static network interface specifies more than 2, an error will be returned.
-  * If a CNI network interface receives more than 2 nameservers from the CNI invocation result, the nameservers after the second will be ignored without error (in order to be compatible with pre-existing CNI plugins/configuration).
+  * If a CNI-configured network interface receives more than 2 nameservers from the CNI invocation result, the nameservers after the second will be ignored without error (in order to be compatible with pre-existing CNI plugins/configuration).